skovy/skovy.dev/content/blog/make-more-things-into-components/index.md

 ```

 Now, all of the above problems are solved.
 These components can be added to
 any part of the tree.
-Your entire app could be a single huge component and still
+Your entire feature could be a single huge component and
-have fine grain control over impression tracking.
+still have fine grain control over impression tracking.
 Now, it doesn't matter if
 `Track.Impression` is using `componentDidMount` or `useEffect`.
 And if it did
 matter, there's only one place it needs to be updated.
 Finally, if the `track`
-method needs to be swapped out, it only needs to be done in one place.
+method needs to be swapped out, it also only needs to be done in one place.

 ```typescript
 <Track.Impression name="track-example">